aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Click Finish

 8. Enable `"Cost Explorer"` (My Account, Cost Explorer, Enable Cost Explorer)

+- With recent platform changes, Cost Explorer _may_ now be auto-enabled (unable to confirm)

 9. Enable `"Receive Billing Alerts"` (My Account, Billing Preferences, Receive Billing Alerts)
 10. It is **_extremely important_** that **_all_** the account contact details be validated in the ROOT account before deploying any new sub-accounts.

 - This information is copied to every new sub-account on creation.